-Although the robots are totally different (surely the robot is not identical to those described in the images), you have to take into account that the arms follows the general structure.
-The following figure shows where the origin is place on:
+Although the robots are totally different (surely your robot is not identical to those described in the images), take the general structure of the arms into account.
+The following figure shows where the origin should be placed on different arm configurations:

 x = the front (in case of not being well defined the front of the robot will be taken as the front the user sees more appropriate)

-As you could see the image we can generalize it in three different groups:
+As the image shows, these configurations can be generalized in three different groups:

-In case of placing the robot in another direction (for example, hanging it from the ceiling instead of fixing it on the ground) the axis will rotate with the robot.
+In case of placing the robot in another direction (for example, hanging it from the ceiling instead of fixing it on the ground) the axes will rotate with the robot.

-The manufacturer explains where is the origin of the robot (different to the defined), so you have to change the origin with parameters.
+The manufacturer explains where the origin of the robot is (and how it differs from the definition above), so you have to change the origin though parameters.

 |x_angle_y_direction||-||rad||Turn the X axis in the direction where the Y axis is|